wso2/docs-choreo-dev/en/docs/get-started/get-started.md

     5. Click **Create** to add the new organization.

-    You will be viewing the Home page of the Choreo Console.
+    You will be viewing the **Home** page of the Choreo Console.

-3. If required, create a new project as follows:
+3. Create a new project as follows:

     !!! info
         If you do not create a new project, you can create the REST API for the default project.

-    1. On the Home page of the Choreo Console, click **+ Create Project**.
+    1. On the **Home** page of the Choreo Console, click **+ Create Project**.

     2. Enter a unique name and a description for the project, and click **Create**.

 ## Step 1: Create and publish a REST API

-In this step, you are playing the role of John, the API developer.
-You will create and publish the REST API that the application developed by Sam needs to consume.
+In this step, you are playing the role of the API developer.
+You will create and publish the REST API that the web application needs to consume.

 ### Step 1.1: Create the REST API

 Let's create your first REST API.

-1. On the Home page, click on the required project.
+1. On the **Home** page, click on the project you created.

 2. Click **Create** in the  REST API card.